lynuhs/FacebookR/Policy.md

 You consent to only use this package in order to collect data that you have permission to store locally.
 If you are downloading data on behalf of a client or similar, you have to have a valid consent from that party.

 All usage of this package comes at your own risk.
 Some functions might not work for you.

+OBS!
+You will have to create your own Facebook Development application to get a client key and secret.